tweag/python-monorepo-example/2017-09-01-free-monads.md

 featured: yes
 ---

-In this post I'll talk about free monads and how they can help structure a codebase.
+The utility of free monads can show up in surprising places.
 One of the projects I'm working on is an AI, and part of the strategy that is uses for responding to user input is quite simple: it generates many possible responses, and then evaluates them.
 Most of the computations it generates will be malformed, and so will fail; we just want to skip over these as quickly as possible and move onto the next possibility.
 In summary:

 - A system generates many possible *effectful* computations only one of which will ultimately be used to form a response.